RakNoel/INF214/README.md

 ### Task 3:
 To limit the code and changes needed I chose to keep the variables the same, and keep them atomic? with the A<> notation.
-Since a semaphore is not directly implemented in C++, I chose to use the mutex-lock.
-Which could probably just be replaced by using the "enter/exit _critical" since that's what it looks like A-Lang does.
+Since a semaphore is not directly implemented in C++, One could potentially use the mutex-lock.
+Which again could probably just be replaced by using the "enter/exit _critical" since that's what it looks like A-Lang does, although since not used in lectures was not intended to be used.

+But to do this the right way using semaphores we will implement the A-Lang semaphores.